bbauska/W3Cx-5of5/README.md

 it possible to use Web technologies with different languages, scripts, and cultures.</p>

-During this course you will learn about some basic internationalization features, such as character encoding and language declarations.
+<p>During this course you will learn about some basic internationalization
+features, such as character encoding and language declarations.
 If you don&apos;t use those features you will create barriers for people from different cultures who are trying to access your content.
-This is important even if you think you are only designing for a specific community -- communities are made up of diverse individuals, and the Web stretches worldwide.
+This is important even if you think you are only designing for a specific community -- communities are made up of diverse individuals, and the Web stretches worldwide.</p>

 <h4>Unicode</h4>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->